derHeinz/service_monitor/README.md

 * commandlineinfo.py: Generic Commandline info.
 Executes a given command and returns systemout.
 * compoundinfo.py: Use Multiple "infos" together.
 Ese this if you want to get info's from more than one info type, or if you need more than one information from the same type.
 * gitinfo.py: GIT source-code management infos.
 Returns the last commit message.
 Executes `git show --oneline -s` and returns the value.
+* pipinfo.py: PIP (package installer for python) infos, querying the version.
+Executes a `pip show {package}` and filters the version string.
 * httpinfo.py: REST or XML webservice infos.
 Requests a url, and returns the result.
 Result can be further condensed by xpath or jsonpath.
 * oracledb_sqlinfo.py: Query Oracle Database (sql) and return the query result(s).
 One or more queries can be executed.
 * soapinfo.py: SOAP webservice infos.
 Executes a soap request and returns the result.
 Result can be further condensed by xpath.